Principal Electrical Engineer

 About the Role:

-Amec Foster Wheeler is currently looking for a Principal Electrical Engineer to work on the engineering and project management services for an Unconventional Gas Development Program in Saudi Arabia.
+Amec Foster Wheeler is currently looking for a Principal Electrical Engineer (who can work as lead engineer in absence of Lead Electrical Engineer) to work on the engineering and project management services for an Unconventional Gas Development Program in Saudi Arabia.
 We are committed to managing the program from our Al-Khobar office where the project management team will be based for the duration of the contract.
 This represents an excellent development opportunity for individuals interested to work in Saudi Arabia, with most assignments expected to be for at least one year's duration with the opportunity of further extension for the right candidates.

 Overview / Responsibilities